MergeTree engine

 (*) For hasTokenCaseInsensitive and hasTokenCaseInsensitiveOrNull to be effective, the tokenbf_v1 index must be created on lowercased data, for example INDEX idx (lower(str_col)) TYPE tokenbf_v1(512, 3, 0).

-Bloom filters can have false positive matches, so the ngrambf_v1, tokenbf_v1, and bloom_filter indexes can not be used for optimizing queries where the result of a function is expected to be false.
+Bloom filters can have false positive matches, so the ngrambf_v1, tokenbf_v1, and bloom_filter indexes can't be used for optimizing queries where the result of a function is expected to be false.

 For example: